 Today, when I think of my adopted grand, not to mention my two foster grands who are still so much a part of the system, I don’t think of the parent’s rights!
 Let me explain why I think the way I do.
 To me the choices are clear.
 You can have (illegal) drugs, or you can have children, but you shouldn’t have both.
 When a parent uses drugs and gets locked up and their children taken away, those children’s lives should never be put on hold!
 You can’t say to an infant or a 1-year-old, or two-year-old, or even a 12-year-old, wait for your parent to get their life together and you will be sent back home where you will finally have a family.
 We cannot put children’s lives on hold until parents decide to choose them over the drugs.
 Children were made for homes built in safety and love, where fear doesn’t preside, and food is bought instead of drugs; where they are part of a loving family, now, not later!
 Children grow up!
 You can’t put them on hold!
 And that’s not even speaking to the psychological issues so numerous for a child in this situation.

 Is it easy for a parent to choose to give a child up?
 Not on your life.
 It’s not about what’s easy but all about what’s right.
-A parent refusing to give up their rights or even give up the drugs, for that matter, is only thinking of themselves.
+A parent refusing to give up their rights or even, refuse to give up the drugs for that matter, is only thinking of themselves.
 And they place the children at the mercy of a governmental system.